 - Preparation H Maximum Strength (glycerin, petrolatum, phenylephrine, and pramoxine topical)

 - Tucks or Hemorrhoidal Hygiene Pads (glycerin and witch hazel topical)

 Store brands or generics are available and may cost less.

 What Else Can Be Done to Help Relieve Hemorrhoids?

 If these actions do not seem to relieve your symptoms, it may be time to visit with your healthcare provider to discuss other options.

 What if the OTC Remedies Aren't Helpful for My Hemorrhoids?

-- These procedures are usually performed as day surgery, and may only require a local anesthetic.
+- These procedures are usually performed as outpatient surgery or even in the office in some cases, and may only require a local anesthetic.